Star Trek: First Contact: Plot

 In the 24th century, Captain Jean-Luc Picard awakens from a nightmare in which he relives his assimilation by the cybernetic Borg six years earlier.
-He is contacted by Admiral Hayes, who informs him of a new Borg threat against Earth.
+He is contacted by Starfleet, who inform him of a new Borg threat against Earth.
 Picard's orders are for his ship, USS Enterprise, to patrol the Neutral Zone in case of Romulan aggression; Starfleet is worried that Picard is too emotionally involved with the Borg to join the fight.

 Learning the fleet is losing the battle, the Enterprise crew disobeys orders and heads for Earth, where a single Borg Cube ship holds its own against a group of Starfleet vessels.
 Enterprise arrives in time to assist the crew of USS Defiant and its commander, the Klingon Worf.
 Picard takes control of the fleet and directs the surviving ships to concentrate their firepower on a seemingly unimportant point on the Borg ship.
-The Cube launches a smaller sphere ship towards Earth before being destroyed.
+The Cube launches a smaller spherical ship towards Earth before being destroyed.
 Enterprise pursues the sphere into a temporal vortex.
-As the sphere disappears, Enterprise discovers Earth has been altered – it is now populated by Borg.
-Realizing the Borg have used time travel to change the past, Enterprise follows the sphere through the vortex.Enterprise arrives hundreds of years in its past on April 4, 2063, the day before Zefram Cochrane's historic warp drive flight that leads to humanity's first encounter with alien life.
-The crew realizes the Borg are trying to prevent first contact and assimilate humanity while the planet is reeling from a devastating nuclear war.
-After destroying the Borg sphere, an away team transports down to Cochrane's ship, Phoenix, in Bozeman, Montana.
-Picard has Cochrane's assistant Lily Sloane sent back to Enterprise for medical attention.
+As the sphere disappears, Enterprise discovers Earth has been altered—Borg now populates it.
+Realizing the Borg have used time travel to change the past, Enterprise follows the sphere through the vortex.

+Enterprise arrives hundreds of years in the past on April 4, 2063, the day before the historic warp drive flight that leads to humanity's first encounter with alien life.
+The crew surmise that the Borg are trying to prevent first contact and assimilate humanity while the planet is recovering from World War III.
+After destroying the Borg sphere, an away team transports down to Zefram Cochrane's warp ship, Phoenix, in Bozeman, Montana.
+Picard has Cochrane's assistant Lily Sloane sent back to the Enterprise for medical attention.
 The captain returns to the ship and leaves Commander William T. Riker on Earth to make sure Phoenix's flight proceeds as planned.
 While in the future Cochrane is seen as a hero, in reality he built the Phoenix for financial gain and is reluctant to be the historic figure the crew describes.